 The entity will need to file for an Employer Identification Number (“EIN”) with the IRS.
 The EIN number is the equivalent of a Social Security number for your business.
 An EIN number is crucial to conducting any transactions on behalf of your business, such as opening a bank account or paying your taxes.

 It is imperative to get an EIN assigned to your entity soon after it is formed.
-If you form an entity, with getting an EIN or without transacting any business in the entity’s name, you risk losing any legal protection, which is typically the purpose for entity formation in the first place.
-It is not a bright line between legal protection and no legal protection: many factors are considered.
-Let us help you navigate the issues to give you the most cost-effective protection to match your specific business purpose.
+If you form an entity without getting an EIN or without transacting any business in the entity’s name, you risk losing any legal protection.
+This is counterproductive, as the purpose of entity formation is to protect your business against copycats.

 Work with an Experienced Law Firm